rarecoil/gaia-tool/README.md

     interchangeable views which focus solely on presentation.

-    To notify views of changes to the models I use an observer pattern; a model extends Observable and invokes notifyObservers() whenever it changes, and then all registered classes implementing Observer will receive a callback to their update() method.
+    To notify views of changes to the models I use an observer pattern; a model extends `Observable` and invokes `notifyObservers()` whenever it changes.
+    Then, all classes that registered themselves as an `Observer` will receive a callback to their `update()` method.

-    The Gaia Tool’s Observable only retains weak references to the observers, so generally you don’t have to worry about removing the observers for garbage collection.
-Also, views have to use the AWTObserver interface, this ensures that their notifications are done on the AWT thread as required by Swing.
+    The Gaia Tool’s `Observable` only has weak references to the observers, so generally you don’t have to worry about removing the observers for garbage collection.
+Also, views should use the `AWTObserver` interface, this ensures that their notifications are done on the AWT thread as required by Swing.

 * Write unit tests

     Please write some unit tests for functionality that you add.
-Now I’ll be the first to admit that the current codebase hasn’t got full test coverage, but it really does make a difference in terms of reliability.
+Now I’ll be the first to admit that the current code base hasn’t got full test coverage, but it really does make a difference in terms of reliability.
 Note that you don’t have to write tests for the views.